ellegassner/earthquake-detection-program/README.md

 - Slack

 ## Technical Wins:
-- Successfully collaborating with other developers on project via Git branching, pair programming, and code review
+- Successfully collaborating with other developers on project using Git branching, pair programming, and review
 - Creating our own custom map markers and getting them to render onto the map correctly

 ## Team Wins: